Wednesday, 6 November 2024

 Rainbow Bee-eater

-We tried one last site for Painted Honeyeaters, but got nothing, we were compensated by excellent viewing of a male Splendid Fairywren, so I am definitely not complaining!
+We tried one last site for Painted Honeyeaters, but came up empty handed, we were compensated by excellent viewing of a male Splendid Fairywren, so I am definitely not complaining!

 From there we started our 2.5 hr drive towards Deniliquin.
 Along the way we added a few Fairy Martins.
 I spotted many White-winged Choughs on the side of the road near Coleambally, so we decided to stop to photograph them, we were not disappointed as these were very bold and obviously used to being around people.